 Recognized as credible liaisons between foster parents and social workers.
 Sworn to protect your privacy.

 What are the types of issues that Investigation and Resolution Support Workers may help with?

 Investigation and Resolution Support Workers may be able to assist you in 3 areas:

 When an allegation is made that a child in your care may be abused or neglected.

 When there is a concern about the quality of care a child in your care may be receiving.

 When you are having a disagreement with Ministry staff and need support in resolving it.

-What else can a Protocol Support Worker do?
+What else can a Investigation and Resolution Support Worker do?

 Help you understand what will happen

 Help ensure the investigation or review is fair and conducted with as little disruption to your family as possible